Tweaked COVID boosters close but how much will they help?

 WHEN SHOULD THOSE ELIGIBLE GET THE NEW BOOSTER?

-Again, the CDC will weigh in, after considering how many doses will be available in early September versus later in the fall.
-The Biden administration has purchased more than 170 million doses.
+Marks is aiming for a very simple message: “It’s probably going to be everyone who has not had a booster within the past X number of months should go out and get the booster in a timely manner,” he said.
+Officials still have to decide just how many months, though.

-But immunologists caution not to race out for a new shot if you recently had a dose of the original vaccine or an infection.
-That’s because if you still have a lot of antibodies in your bloodstream, they’ll recognize and attack the brand new antibodies that vaccine dose is supposed to produce.
+How long to wait after your last vaccine dose or an infection is a critical decision, immunologists agree.
+That’s because if you still have a lot of antibodies in your bloodstream, they’ll counteract the brand new antibodies that the vaccine dose is supposed to produce.

 WILL PEOPLE ROLL UP THEIR SLEEVES AGAIN?